-Domain 5 Treating and care for people in a safe environment and protecting them from avoidable harm Priority 5 Continue to keep patients safe
+Domain 5 Treating and care for people in a safe environment and protecting them from avoidable harm

-Continue to keep patients sale Priority 5 from avoidable harm
+Priority 5 Continue to keep patients safe from avoidable harm

 The safety of our patients is a key priority in our quality improvement work.
-We continue to run a patient patient safety programme.
+We continue to run a patient safety programme.
 Our aim is to reduce levels of harm to patients whilst in hospital and we measure this through harms like pressure ulcer rates, infection rates, thrombosis events, and the number of patients falling in hospital.
 All of these can lead to pain and distress for our patients and extra days or weeks in hospital.
 Our aim fits with a continuing national priority across the NHS to measure the incidence of pressure ulcers (sores), falls, urine infections from catheters, and blood clots, through a system called the Safety Thermometer.